 What rate (or price) can I qualify for?

-Using Bupropion to simply help them quit smoking, what you’re going to find is that having been prescribed Bupropion, for this reason, shouldn’t affect the outcome of your life insurance application other than the fact that you will probably be labeled a “smoker” even though you aren’t currently using any tobacco today.
+Now, when it comes time to determine what “kind” of rate you’ll be eligible for, it’s important first to separate those who are using Bupropion to help them quit smoking from those who are using it to help them manage and/or treat symptoms of depression.
+Now for those using Bupropion to help them quit smoking, what you’re going to find is that having been prescribed Bupropion, for this reason, shouldn’t affect the outcome of your life insurance application other than the fact that you will probably be labeled a “smoker” even though you aren’t currently using any tobacco today.

 This is because…

-Most life insurance companies generally won’t consider someone a “non-smoker” until they have remained entirely “tobacco-free” for an entire year.
-And by “tobacco-free”, we mean completely tobacco-free.
+Most life insurance companies will not consider someone a “non-smoker” until they have remained entirely “tobacco-free” for an entire year.
+And by “tobacco-free, ” we mean completely tobacco-free.
 So even if you only smoked one cigarette ten months ago, insurance companies will want to know about it, and in their eyes, you would still be considered a smoker.
+This is also why having been prescribed Bupropion 8 months ago to help you quit smoking can and will usually be a way that an insurance company can determine when, in fact, an individual did ultimately quit smoking for a life insurance application.

-Now for those who…
+As for those who…

 Have been prescribed Bupropion to help them deal with their depression, it should be noted that if you simply suffer from a “mild” case of depression or you suffer from Season Affect Disorder (SAD) and aren’t experiencing any “serious” symptoms, you should theoretically still be considered eligible for a Preferred rate.

-That in making this determination, an insurance underwriter has a lot of “discretion” when determining what constitutes a “mild” case of depression and what constitutes a “moderate” or “severe” case.
-This is why it’s so important to spend some time and “shop” around a bit before you ultimately decide to apply for coverage.
+The only problem in making this determination is that an insurance underwriter is going to have a lot of “discretion” when determining what constitutes a “mild” case of depression and what constitutes a “moderate” or “severe” case.
+This is why spending time and “shopping” around is important before applying for coverage.
+This way, you can get a “feel” for how an insurance underwriter might view your case before you’ve submitted your application.
+This brings us to the last topic we wanted to discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+In our experience here at IBUSA, what works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true life insurance professional who will work as an advocate for them.
+Such an agent who can help guide you through the application process and be perfectly “frank” with you about what options may or may not be possible for you.

 From there…

-You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
+You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

-You’ll want to make sure that you’re completely honest with your life insurance agent prior to applying for coverage.
-By doing so, you will be helping him or her narrow down what options might be the “best”.
+Lastly, before applying for coverage, you should be completely honest with your life insurance agent.
+By doing so, you will help them narrow down what options might be the “best. “

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well.
+But we can tell you that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies.
+This way if someone can’t qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.